LorenzoCorbella74/my-engine-2d/README.md

 ## GameRoot Class

 The `GameRoot` class holds the current state of the game and provides methods to manipulate it and being a GameObject can receive GameEvents.
-It is used as a property of the main `Engine` class.
+It is used with the property `game` of the main `Engine` class.

 Here's an example of how to use its methods: